-- Games are original.
+- Games and content are original.
 They have never been published before on MSX, and are not copyrighted by anyone else than the creator.
 Clones and remakes of existing games are accepted.

 - After submitting an entry, it cannot be published outside MSXdev during the run of the contest.

 - The submitted entry is accepted as the full featured final versions.
 Updates during the contest are only accepted before the deadline.

 - The game is an MSX game and considered freeware (during the compo)